codecov/example-java/README.md

 #### JaCoCo Reports

-- Make sure you are on the most up-to-date JaCoCo version.
+- Make sure you are using the latest version of JaCoCo.
 There are issues with previous versions of JaCoCo.
 - JaCoCo reports can expire - Codecov will reject reports that are older than 12 hours.
 The logs contain details if a report expired.

 ## Support